ziegenberg/opencast/docs/guides/developer/docs/modules/paella-player-7/index.md

 ### Run Paella Player using the webpack proxy

-By default, Paella Player will point to `http://localhost:8080` to redirect all the requests to Opencast, so if you compile and run Opencast in your local machine.
+By default, Paella Player will point to `http://localhost:8080` to redirect all the requests to Opencast, so if you compile and run Opencast on your local machine.
 To do it, you simply have to execute the following npm command:

 ```sh
 npm run dev
 ```

-But you also can debug and develop Paella Player without having an Opencast installation in your local machine.
+But you also can debug and develop Paella Player without having an Opencast installation on your local machine.
 To do it, simply specify the `server` environment variable when you launch the npm command:

 ```sh
 npm run dev -- --env server=https://develop.opencast.org